thomaspeugeot/phyllotaxymusic/README.md

  can whistle.

 By turning
 knobs in the application, you generates a musical theme .
-You can hear it in the app by way of a simple webaudio synthesizer.
+You can hear it in the app
+(by way of a simple
+webaudio synthesizer).
-If you want to compose something more elaborate, you can export it to a musicxlm file and import it in a score editing software like musescore.
+If you want to compose something more elaborate, you can export your theme to a musicxlm file. musicxml is a standard format recognized by lot of score editing software (including musescore).

 Phylotaxy means "shape of leaves".
 It is the
-science botanist, mathematicians and physicists have developed to understand why plants have the shape they have.
+science developped by botanist, mathematicians and physicists to understand why plants have the shape they have.

 Those guys have fun jobs.
-In the office of Stephane D., a "spiral plants" specialist I visited, the shelves are full of beautiful dried spécimen that people sent to him from all over the world.
-Each plant has spectacular spiral arragenement of leaves that run upward the trunks.
+In the office of Stephane D.,
+a "spiral plants" specialist I visited, the shelves are full of beautiful dried specimen that people sent to him from all over the world.
+Each plant has spectacular
+spiral arragenements of leaves that run upward the trunks.

+Stephane taught me that when
+the trunk grows,
+the cells
-Stephane taught me that when the trunk grows, the cells at the stem divide themselves.
+at the stem divide themselves.
 New cells end up building the trunk but regularly, one of them differentiates and becomes a leave.
 Because this happens on a regular tempo, the leaves arrange themselves along the trunk in spiral patterns.
 Stephane pointed out that if you draw a line around the trunk to isolate one leave cell from newer leave cells, you end up drawing the "front line" of the plant growth.

 Stephane then compared a new leave cell to the last one.
-Because the appear regularly, a new cell is always located with the same distance above and the same angle sideway, a rotation near 168 degrees, related to the golden ratio.
+Because leave cells appear regularly, a new cell is always located with the same distance above and the same angle sideway, a rotation near 168 degrees, related to the golden ratio.
-Therefore, the "front line" has this interesting geometric feature : it overlaps itself after an upward translation and a rotation.
+Therefore, the "front line" has this interesting geometric feature : but on the new leave cell, it overlaps itself after an upward translation and a rotation.